jmbegley82/iodine/README.md

 # Building:
     Generic target:
         Instructions:
-        For binary:         make (or gmake) -f Makefile.testing For docs:           make (or gmake) -f Makefile.testing doc (or just run doxygen)
+            Edit Makefile.testing CC and CXX variables as appropriate For binary:         make (or gmake) -f Makefile.testing For docs:           make (or gmake) -f Makefile.testing doc (or just run doxygen)
             Binaries are in:    ./build
             Docs are in:        ./doc
             No (un)install script.
         Full build requires:
-        Make (tested with GNU Make 4.2.1 and 4.3)
+            GNU Make (tested with 4.2.1 and 4.3)
-        C and C++ compilers with support for C++11 (tested with GCC 9.3.0 and Clang 8.0.1 and 9.0.1) Doxygen (tested with Doxygen 1.8.17)
+            C and C++ compilers with support for C++11 (tested with GCC 9.3.0 and Clang 8.0.1 and 9.0.1) Doxygen (tested with 1.8.17)

 # Planning:
 1)  Project will be test-driven